UE4SS-RE/RE-UE4SS/docs/lua-api.md

     FName(integer ComparisonIndex) -> FName
         - Returns the FName for this string/ComparisonIndex or the FName for "None" if the name doesn't exist

+    FText(string Text) -> FText
+        - Returns the FText representation of this string

     StaticConstructObject(UClass Class,
                           UObject Outer,
                           FName Name, #Optional